GidLev/brain_gastric_synchronization_2023/README.md

   * `dataframes/brain_meta_data.csv` - a table listing all runs with relevant meta-data, quality control measures and manual configurations if exist (dominant channel, etc.).
   * `gastric_utils.py` - EGG processing related functions
   * `spect_utils.py` - spectrogram related analysis functions
+  * `egg_confounds_sync.py` - contains the core functions used to calculate the synchronization between EGG signals and fMRI confounds (particularly head motion parameters) as presented in Figure 2 and Supplementary Figures 6-10.
+The code includes functions for Phase Locking Value (PLV) calculation, bandpass filtering around the gastric frequency, and confound processing. **Important Note**: This code was reconstructed from multiple source files approximately 3 years after the original analysis.
+While efforts were made to ensure accuracy, there might be minor discrepancies from the exact implementation used in the paper.
+Users may need to adapt the code to their specific data structure and requirements.

 ## Expected folder structure: